 4. Ringo Starr.
-He was the first member to quit the band, during the White Album sessions in 1968.
+He was the first member to quit the band, during the White Album sessions in the Summer of 1968.
 The other members had to talk him into coming back.

 3. George Harrison.
-He quit, too, during the Let It Be sessions.
+He quit, too, during the Let It Be sessions in January 1969.
 As with Ringo, the others -- really, just John and Ringo -- had to talk him into coming back.

 But it wasn't just that George had already quit once.
 Look at what he did from 1966 (on Revolver) through 1976 (well into his solo career).
 Especially by 1968, when he wrote "While My Guitar Gently Weeps," he was writing songs that would have been A-sides for just about any band on the planet that didn't have Paul McCartney deciding what the A-sides of their singles should be.